fugue/credstash/README.md

 2. Go to the KMS Console
 3. Click "Customer managed keys" in the left sidebar
 4. Click "Next" to configure a Symmetric key
 5. For alias, put "credstash" and click "Next".
-If you want to use a different name, be sure to pass it to credstash with the `-k` flag.
+If you want to use a different name, be sure to pass it to credstash with the `-k` flag or the `CREDSTASH_KMS_KEY_ID` environment variable.
 6. Decide what IAM principals, if any, you want to be able to manage the key.
 Click "Next".
 6. On the "Key Usage Permissions" screen, pick the IAM users/roles that will be using credstash (you can change your mind later).
 Click "Next".
 7. Review the key policy and click "Finish".